FirelyTeam/firely-docs/vonk/facade/facadestart.rst

         "Enabled": true,
         "Sets": [
             {
-                "Path": "<your project path>/searchparameters", //TODO: Make this relative "Source": "Directory"
+                "Path": "<your project path>/searchparameters", //TODO: Can be a path relative to the .csproj directory "Source": "Directory"
             }
         ]
     },

 #.
 Now start Vonk again and inspect the CapabilityStatement.
 It should contain the _id parameter on Patient.
+#.
+Test that search patient by _id works: ``GET http://localhost:5017/Patient?_id=1``